SiddharthMathurDeveloper/DSA/Binary Search/important things.md

 ## Look for these words
 ```
+-> Sorted ,
+-> Searching,
+-> Target value ,
-Sorted , Searching, target value , inserted in order , inserted in position ,
+-> Inserted in order ,
+-> Inserted in position ,
 ```